 You don’t have to occupy a certain place in your city; you don’t have to demonstrate on street at all, you can register your unhappiness, your annoyance or your protests from your living room.
 Do you know how ForSee came up with the satisfaction level of online retailers?

 It’s the surveys that were conducted online and the people answered them sitting in their living room.
 Don’t worry if you do not have access to a survey.
 There are research agencies that are fed with consumer complaints received by various third-party/volunteer registrars.
-These agencies then produce white papers, reports, charts and trends which are then consumed by media.
+These agencies then produce white papers, reports, charts, and trends which are then consumed by media.

 Your complaint would definitely find its way to become a data in a survey for sure, at the minimum.
 You should lodge complaints and state the facts with your true knowledge and understanding.

 If you are a blogger, you can always write about your discontent and dissatisfaction, can’t you?
 Then promote it via Twitter and other social media.
 Believe me, if your tweet has spice in it, in no time it reaches editorial boards across media organizations.
-Here’s one good resource on how to use twitter.

-Before lodging complain, give negotiation a chance
+Before lodging complaint, give negotiation a chance

 Everyone deserves a second chance.
 I always give the provider/seller a second chance with the hope that they will learn from their mistakes.
 Before you lodge your complaint or raise your voice to the outside world, provide the business with another chance to provide you with better treatment or a better product.